zmkfirmware/zmk/docs/docs/troubleshooting.md

 :::

 :::tip
-A common mistake is to enter the keycodes directly without the leading `&kp` behavior.
+A common mistake that leads to this error is to use keycodes without the leading `&kp` behavior.
 That is, having entries such as `SPACE` that should have been `&kp SPACE`.
 :::

 ### Split Keyboard Halves Unable to Pair